ewintr/henk/README.md

 Henk will focus on augmenting your workflow with:

-* **Code Understanding & Analysis:**
 * **Guidance:** Describe the feature you want to implement and Henk will help you break down complex features into smaller, manageable tasks, suggesting relevant algorithms or design patterns.
-  * **Reviews:** Highlighting potential bugs, security vulnerabilities, or code style issues.
-* **Code Generation & Assistance:**
-  * **Suggestions:** Identifying opportunities to refactor code for improved readability or performance.
+* **Reviews:** Identifying opportunities to refactor code for improved readability or performance.
+Highlighting potential bugs, security vulnerabilities, or code style issues.
 * **Snippets:** Generating boilerplate code for common tasks, such as creating unit tests or API endpoints.

 Henk will be designed for seamless integration with your existing tools:

-* **Remote Control:** Henk will integrate with your editor via a plugin or API, allowing you to access its features without leaving your development environment.
+* **Remote Control:** Henk will expose a local API for remote control, to make it easy to write a plugin for your favorite editor or IDE.
 * **Local LLM Support:** Privacy and Control: Henk is designed to work seamlessly with local LLMs, giving you complete control over your data and costs.